Frankie J: Career

 Bautista's first taste of the music business was in 1993, when he was briefly signed to Canadian independent record label Ventura International Records, featuring on a song called "Margarita" by Turkish artist Atilla.
 In 1997, Bautista signed with the now-defunct Hola Recordings which at the time had only one artist signed to the label, the brainchild of dance music legend and producer Jellybean Benitez.
 At the time, he was a freestyle artist known as Frankie Boy and his music was released on three Maximum Freestyle compilations but his solo CD was shelved before release.

 Kumbia Kings (1999–2003)

-In 1999, he became a member of the Kumbia Kings created by A.B.
-Quintanilla, brother of Selena.
-He performed under Cisko.
+In 1999, he became a member of the Kumbia Kings (created by A.B.
+Quintanilla, brother of Selena).
+He performed under the name Cisko.

 Solo career: What's a Man to Do

 Frankie J signed as a solo artist with Columbia Records and released his first album What's A Man To Do on May 27, 2003.
 His self-titled first Spanish-language album Frankie J was also released later in the same year.
 The album's lead single "Don't Wanna Try" peaked at #19 on the Billboard Hot 100 Singles Chart, while "Ya No Es Igual" went Top 10 on the World Latin charts.
 Later that year, he was featured in the Top 10 Billboard Hot 100 hit "Suga Suga" by rapper Baby Bash.